meterXu/selenium-ide/docs/introduction/code-export.md

 Code export was built in a modular way to help enable contributions.

 Each language and test framework will have its own package containing the code to be exported.
-Each snippet of code maps to a command in Selenium IDE and each of these packages rely on an underlying "core" package which does all of the heavy lifting.
+Each snippet of code maps to a command in JetRecord and each of these packages rely on an underlying "core" package which does all of the heavy lifting.

 Here are the steps to create one for a new language or for a new test framework within an already established language.